 If your little one needs special attention, rest assured that our experienced and specially trained nursing staff will provide great care for you and your baby.
 They work closely with the neonatal team and other members of your baby’s care team.

 WHS offers an onsite lactation consultant.
-They are specially trained in lactation and breastfeeding/chestfeeding to provide you the support you need while breastfeeding your baby.
-They can help with pumping, maintaining milk supply, and starting and continuing nursing.
+She is specially trained in lactation and breastfeeding/chestfeeding to provide you the support you need while breastfeeding your baby.
+She can help with pumping, maintaining milk supply, and starting and continuing nursing.

 At WHS, “cuddlers” are specially trained volunteers that dedicate their time to holding and comforting babies.
 Sometimes parents can’t always provide around-the-clock nurturing touch for their premature newborn.
 Adding these dedicated volunteers to our team helps us to provide the healing and soothing touch that some babies need during their first few days in the world.